syhw/snippyhollow.github.com/source/_posts/2013-03-10-collapsed-gibbs-sampling-for-dirichlet-process-gaussian-mixture-models.markdown

 I really enjoyed the pedagogy of [Edwin Chen's introduction to infinite mixture models](http://blog.echen.me/2012/03/20/infinite-mixture-models-with-nonparametric-bayes-and-the-dirichlet-process/), but I was a little disappointed that it does not go as far as presenting the details of the Dirichlet process Gaussian mixture model (DPGMM), as he uses [sklearn's variational Bayes DPGMM implementation](http://scikit-learn.org/stable/modules/mixture.html#dpgmm-classifier-infinite-gaussian-mixtures).

 For this reason, I will try and give here sufficient information to implement a DPGMM with collapsed Gibbs sampling.
+This is not an [in-depth evaluation of which conjugate priors to use](http://www.is.tuebingen.mpg.de/fileadmin/user_upload/files/publications/GoeRas10_[0].pdf), nor an analysis of the [parameters](http://www.stat.duke.edu/courses/Spring06/sta376/Support/Mixtures/Escobar.West.1995.pdf) and [hyper-parameters](ftp://dce.hut.edu.vn/vinhlt/Papers/GMM/Infinite%20GMM.pdf) (that should have their own priors! ;)).

 ### Prerequisites
 On Dirichlet processes, Chinese Restaurant processes, Indian Buffet processes, there is [the excellent blog post by Edwin Chen](http://blog.echen.me/2012/03/20/infinite-mixture-models-with-nonparametric-bayes-and-the-dirichlet-process/).
 Another excellent introduction to Dirichlet processes is provided by [Frigyik, Kapila and Gupta](http://www.ee.washington.edu/research/guptalab/publications/UWEETR-2010-0006.pdf).